 Tasty Delights To Try in Scotland

 The Scottish meat pastry originates from the town of Forfar.
-Today you can enjoy it as a take away snack from the family bakery - McLaren & Sons.
-Who have been making this delicious beef, onion and seasoned snack since 1893.
+Today you can enjoy it as a takeaway snack from the family bakery - McLaren & Sons.
+Who has been making this delicious beef, onion, and seasoned snack since 1893?
 Did you know that an application had been lodged in 2015 for protected food name status?
-You can now be guaranteed that the savory snack will be authentic in both the EU and UK.
+You can now be guaranteed that the savory snack will be authentic in both the EU and the UK.